• Skip to primary navigation

 The tea laced with chai masala bubbling on the side stove sends an inviting gluttonous note to those who are wandering in the backyard yearning for evening snacks.

-A bowl of tomato ketchup and green chutney are my two favorite dipping choices for a vegetable cutlet.
+A bowl of tomato ketchup and green chutney are my two favourite dipping choices for a veg cutlet.

 You can serve it with mint mayonnaise, tomato salsa, or any other dipping sauce of choice.
 That is the beauty of fried snacks they taste good with anything.